NOAA-CO-OPS/digital-display/webapp/README.md

 ### To update your virtual environment
 1. Open your favorite prompt window and navigate to the digital-display folder
 2. Activate the virtual environment: conda activate ddp
-3. Update the environment by entering: conda env update --file environment.yml
+3. Update the environment by entering: pip install -r requirement.txt

 ### When you start working on ddp